 Association / assembly rights

-Freedom of the press and scientific research, as well as freedom of speech in word and writing, are guaranteed by the constitution, while freedom of postal, telegraphic, telephonic, and electronic communication is “safeguarded” and its confidentiality is guaranteed.
+Freedom of the press and scientific research, and freedom of speech in word and writing are guaranteed by the constitution.
+Meanwhile, freedom of postal, telegraphic, telephonic and electronic communication is “safeguarded,” with confidentiality guaranteed.
 The censorship of communication is prohibited in principle.
-However, in reality, the government systematically uses vaguely worded legislation to restrict and crack down on freedom of speech and freedom of the press.
-It also monitors online content and prosecutes individuals for criticizing authorities.
+In reality, however, the government systematically uses vaguely worded legislation to restrict and crack down on freedom of speech and freedom of the press.
+During the review period, authorities continued to monitor online content and prosecute people for criticizing authorities on social media.
+In 2023, opposition figure Ebrahim Sherif was summoned and temporarily detained for criticizing in online posts Bahrain’s participation in U.S.-led military operations in the Red Sea, while at least four citizens were arrested after calling for reform of Bahrain’s parliamentary system.
+Several citizens were summoned after posting statements online about the war on Gaza or criticizing Bahrain’s normalization with Israel.

 Freedom of expression